nice-game-hints/lsl-wetdreams-two/04-cavern/100-gofuku-island/060-cavern/index.md

 # Cleared all of them!
 And you found the cavern.
 To open it you need to have all [four keystones](../../index.md).

+# I have all four
+Put them into the corresponding sockets.
+Then go tell [Faith](../../110-muffington-island/030-faith.md).